ninixnini/Honey-s-Cafe/README.md

 ```

 ## Donations
 I hope I squashed all the bugs in my code--if I didn't, go ahead and post an issue.
-I'll respond as quick as I can.
+I'll respond as quickly as I can.

 **Also**, Donations are greatly appreciated.
 I'm currently trying to start my own business, any donations **(even just $1)** are really appreciated and really help.